 Best portable: Katchy indoor insect and flying bugs trap

 There are just so many things a citronella candle can accomplish.
-So, if you’re looking for something more robust but yet portable, give Katchy’s Electric Insect Trap a shot.
-This portable bug trap is effective against gnats, fruit flies, and moths in addition to mosquitos.
+So, give Katchy’s Electric Insect Trap a shot if you’re looking for something more robust yet portable.
+This portable bug trap is effective against gnats, fruit flies, moths, and mosquitos.

-The machine weighs about 1.5 pounds, making it ideal for camping and other outdoor adventures.
-For optimal results, use the device with all other lights turned out for at least three nights in a row.
+The machine weighs about 1.5 pounds, making it ideal for camping and outdoor adventures.
+Use the device with all other lights turned out for at least three nights in a row for optimal results.

 Best wall-mounted: Dynatrap dt1100 insect trap with optional wall mount